I invested my last year pursuing a postgraduate degree in Entrepreneurship at one of the universities here in the UK.

 The importance of leadership skills was made evident frequently through master classes of the personal development module that helped me develop in areas of problem-solving and decision-making skills, communication and negotiation skills, and personal effectiveness and building self-awareness.

-Working on this essay and several critical incidents logs or reflective journals over the year developed my self-awareness significantly and became an essential part of my learning and development.
+Working on this essay and several critical incident logs or reflective journals over the year developed my self-awareness significantly and became an essential part of my learning and development.

 I have realized that reflections like this undoubtedly help me grow personally and professionally.

-I plan to continue reflective thinking and writing and making it part of my learning process in my entrepreneurial journey.
+I plan to continue reflective thinking and writing and make it part of my learning process in my entrepreneurial journey.

 * The essay makes reference to multiple action plans, critical incidents, and feedback sheets from seminars over the course of the year.
-Few prominent references are listed below.
+A few prominent references are listed below.

 HBR (2011) Harvard Business Review on Succeeding as an Entrepreneur.
 Harvard Business Review Press